vmware/nsx-powerops/README.md

 Copyright © 2017 VMware, Inc. All Rights Reserved.
 SPDX-License-Identifier: MIT
-# NSX PowerOps - An NSX-v Operationalization Project </h1>
+# NSX Power Operations - An NSX-v Operationalization Project </h1>

 ### Overview
-NSX Power Operations (nsx-powerops) is a platform that provides NSX users a way to document their NSX-v environment in Microsoft Excel and Visio files that are easily consumable and referable.
+NSX Power Operations is a platform that provides NSX users a way to document their NSX-v environment in Microsoft Excel and Visio files that are easily consumable and referable.
 The documentation not only captures the Desired State (configuration) but also the Realized State (for example: routing & forwarding tables) across the distributed environment.
 The platform also embeds rich healthcheck tools.

 ### Releases & Major Branches
 Current version: BETA